MattSheehanDev/owasp-top10-2021/owasp-top10-2021.md

   - Passwords should be salted and hashed (one-way)

 ^ Permitting brute force / credential stuffing
-  - 10 failed login attempts in under a minute / 100 failed login attempts in 24 hours
-  - What is credential stuffing?
   - Credential stuffing is using existing username and password combinations used in credential dumps.
 These lists of leaked credentials are easily acquired.
   - They are effective because users often reuse their username and passwords.
   - So it's not a total guessing game.
-    - MFA is an effective strategy of preventing attacks.(99.9% according to Microsoft)

 ^ Insecure password recovery
   - What street did you grow up on?